Webhooks Overview

 Webhooks Overview#

-Webhooks allow your AI agent to notify external systems in real time when events occur — such as new leads, messages, conversations, or training updates.
-Use them to integrate with CRMs, analytics platforms, notification services, and custom applications.
+Webhooks let your AI agent notify external systems in real time when key events occur — new leads, bookings, orders, payments, and form submissions.
+Use them to integrate with CRMs, accounting, fulfillment, notification services, and custom apps.

 How Webhooks Work#